gabkrenzer/PhononFlow/ModeMap/README.md

 5. `fitting.sh` runs `ModeMap_PolyFit.py` for all MODEs.

 ## INCAR & KPOINTS
-For reference, I have also attached typical INCAR and KPOINTS files used for a single point calculation.
+For reference, I have also attached typical annotated INCAR and KPOINTS files used for a single point calculation.
 The most important aspect of the INCAR is `NSW = 0` to avoid relaxing the structure.

 ## Further Study of Imaginary Modes
 - Phonopy can be used to further investigate the bottom well structure, by looking at its symmetry for instance.
 Simply use the corresponding MPOSCAR.